kragen/derctuo/one-big-text-file.md

 fragment needs to be limited in size like URL fragments traditionally are.)

+The fragment itself is part of the source format document, just a part that can be edited by the widget’s embedded code, subject to the restrictions above about undo and the like.

 Methods other than “paint” and “react” could provide requested layout sizes or render the “widget” as a series of boxes rather than a single window onto a canvas.